 It connects the Lower and the Upper Town every day from 6:30 AM to 10 PM.
 It runs every ten minutes and the price of a one-way ride is €0,66.

-At the moment, there is no metro running in Zagreb, although this project has been in the works (or, better said – in the talks) for years now.
+At the moment, there is no metro running in Zagreb, although this project has been in the works (or, better said – in the talks) for several years now.

 However, since the city is not that large and it’s extremely walkable, the options listed above – such as the tram and buses, but also the free options will be more than enough to have you travel around Zagreb easily and very cheap.